anorouzii/favorite-grid/README.md

 A customizable grid system

-The idea behind this grid is infinite customization.
+The idea behind this grid is to be so customizable.
-You can easily create your own grid system with Favorite Grid.
-By default this system is similar to Bootstrap.
-You can have an infinite number of `breakpoint` and `columns`.
-The system is also only `3 kB` by default which is very light.
+You can easily create your grid system with Favorite Grid.
+By default, this system is like Bootstrap plus you have an infinite number of `breakpoint` and `columns` and it's only `3 kB` which is very light.

 ## Usage

-define how many columns you want to have in : `$max-column`
+define how many columns you want in `$max-column` variable

-The columns are created with this mixin, which accepts a parameter $size like ( sm - md - lg ) ('none' for No device size)
+Columns will be generated with grid() mixin, which accepts a $size parameter like (sm, md, lg, ... and 'none' for No device size )

 ```
 @mixin grid ($size) { }
 ```

-Here you define the columns in different breakpoints.
+breakpoint() creates grids in specified sizes.
 ```
 @mixin breakpoint($type, $breakpoint) { }
 ```

-Like this for small device :
+Like this one for small device :
 ```
 @include breakpoint(min,sm) {
   @include grid(sm)
 }
 ```

+## Versions
+There are two versions of this grid system:

+Flex version : Supported by new browsers ( [See more details](https://caniuse.com/#feat=flexbox) )

+Float base version : Supported by most browsers

 ## License
 ```
 Licensed under MIT